-CEPCO was listed on Bursa Malaysia in January 1992 after converting into a public limited company, with its present corporate head office in Menara KH, Kuala Lumpur.
-The Company currently operates four plants which are strategically situated in Peninsular Malaysia and are fully certified with both requirements of SIRIM QAS International MS ISO 9001: 2015 (Quality Management Systems for the Manufacture of Prestressed Spun Concrete Piles and Poles), and the IKRAM QA Services MS 1314: Part 4: 2004 (Product Certification for Class A, B and C of Precast Prestressed Spun Concrete Piles from 250mm to 1,000mm diameters).
+CEPCO was listed on Bursa Malaysia in January 1992 after converting into public limited company, with its present corporate head office in Menara KH, Kuala Lumpur.
+The Company currently operates four plants which are strategically situated in Peninsular Malaysia and are fully certified with both requirements of SIRIM QAS International MS ISO 9001: 2015 (Quality Management Systems for the Manufacture of Prestressed Spun Concrete Piles and Poles), and the IKRAM QA Services MS 1314 : Part 4 : 2004 (Product Certification for Class A, B and C of Precast Prestressed Spun Concrete Piles from 250mm to 1,000mm diameters).

-In September 2021, to enhance the environmental, health and safety performance; the Company have been certified by ISO 14001: 2015 (Environment Management System) and ISO 45001:2018 (Occupational Health and Safety Management Systems).
+The Company has been certified by ISO 14001: 2015 (Environment Management System) and ISO 45001: 2018 (Occupational Health and Safety Management Systems).
 The said ISOs are intended to manage the Company's environmental, health and safety responsibilities in a systematic manner that contributes to the environmental, health and safety pillar of sustainability.

-The prestressed spun concrete piles are used mainly as foundation piles for buildings, pile embankments, bridges, ports and marine structures.
-The poles are used for telecommunication lines, electric power transmission and distribution lines, traffic signal equipment and street lightings.
+The prestressed spun concrete piles are used mainly as foundation piles for buildings, pile embankments, bridges, ports and marine structures, and the poles are used for telecommunication lines, electric power transmission and distribution lines, traffic signal equipment and street lightings.

-Since its founding, the Company has constantly been striving for product excellence and today enjoys the reputation of being one of the market leaders in this region on prestressed spun concrete piles and poles.
+Since its founding, the Company has been constantly striving for product excellence and today enjoys the reputation of being one of the market leaders in this region on prestressed spun concrete piles and poles.
 The Company currently exports substantial quantities of its products to the overseas markets covering Asia, Africa, the Oceania and Gulf region.